mmmeyers/meowbox/NOTES.md

 - Work on validations
   - User must have unique username, email, password upon signing up (DONE)
-  - Box must have title and description
+  - Box must have title and date (DONE)
   - Item must have title, description, and size

+  - Added validation for item limit, but doesn't display errors nicely

+  ** NEED TO FIGURE OUT HOW TO DISPLAY ERROR MESSAGES FOR ITEMS

 class User < ActiveRecord::Base